scottgl9/ios_ssl_proxy/docs/unknown_values.md

 	<key>aDsID</key>
 	<string>000919-05-b45534a8-fa23-4dfa-9ff7-0fcfa37c3d34</string>

+Searching through the filesystem on the iphone 5c for the ADSID came up with these files having it stored:
+Binary file /var/mobile/Library/Accounts/Accounts3.sqlite-wal matches Binary file /var/mobile/Library/Caches/com.apple.akd/Cache.db-wal matches

 ### X-Apple-AL-ID
 Header from tbsc.apple.com:
 X-Apple-AL-ID: 0F885791-FBCE-4269-A7B3-A84F24F895E7
 Also sent as header in request for host pXX-fmip.icloud.com: https://p15-fmip.icloud.com/fmipservice/findme/280584859/87cda23a7230769ef6aa1ded8a99a5d3e65b9d42/identityV3Session

+### AIDVRecordIdentifier
+Appears in requests to identity.apple.com

 ### backupDeviceUUID
 Description: Used to associate an account's iCloud backup system to a given device.
 Value seems to be unique per device for all iCloud accounts